When I studied biochemistry, I realized that B vitamins from foods were absolutely essential for our body to work properly.

 As most niacin is found in meat products and fish, you will need to make sure you eat foods that still contain vitamin B3 on a daily basis.

-If you are a vegetarian, it is best to consume whole grains, mushrooms, nuts like almonds and legumes from the list above every day.
+If you have a vegetarian diet, it is best to consume whole grains, mushrooms, nuts like almonds and legumes from the list above every day.